LEOcoin Price Up 1.8% Over Last 7 Days (LC4)

-LEOcoin (CURRENCY:LC4) traded 4.5% higher against the US dollar during the 1 day period ending at 13:00 PM E.T. on July 26th.
+LEOcoin (CURRENCY:LC4) traded 4.5% higher against the US dollar during the 1 day period ending at 21:00 PM E.T. on July 29th.
+One LEOcoin coin can currently be purchased for about $0.0462 or 0.00000431 BTC on cryptocurrency exchanges.
 LEOcoin has a market cap of $69,386.94 and $344.00 worth of LEOcoin was traded on exchanges in the last 24 hours.
 Over the last seven days, LEOcoin has traded up 1.8% against the US dollar.
-One LEOcoin coin can currently be purchased for about $0.0462 or 0.00000431 BTC on cryptocurrency exchanges.

 Here’s how other cryptocurrencies have performed over the last 24 hours: